marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-directory-search.rst

   This path is also used to search for :samp:`.mod` files when previously compiled modules are required by a ``USE`` statement.

-  See :ref:`Options for Directory Search <directory-options>`, for information on the :option:`-I` option.
+  See :ref:`Options for Directory Search <gcc:directory-options>`, for information on the :option:`-I` option.

 .. option:: -Jdir